artoriusss/pl-accounts-mapping/README.md

 # ML-based mapping algorithm

-To view a more detailed discussion and mapping results, please refer to [this](notebooks/1.Pipeline.pdf) pdf version of experimental Jupyter notebook.
+To view a more detailed discussion and mapping results, please refer to [PDF](notebooks/1.Pipeline.pdf) version of experimental Jupyter notebook or a [regular](notebooks/1.Pipeline.ipynb) notebook.

 ---